top of page

 As a Service Design and research associate I worked closely with a Service Design Lead and a Lead User Researcher.
 Both team members equipped me with learnings that I went on to take onto other projects where I had a more leading role.

-Another key learning was keeping stakeholders aligned and managing expectations.
-Stakeholders had different ideas on what the transformed forecourt experience could look like and they had very different personalities.
-It was key for the team and I to manage these differences by confirming early on the best way each stakeholder wanted to be communicated and managing group sessions efficiently.
+• Keep stakeholders aligned and manage expectations: Stakeholders had different personalities and ideas on what the transformed forecourt experience could look like.
+Confirming how each stakeholder wanted to be kept in the loop was key.
 Where necessary ideas were 'parked' for later and revisited to maintain valuable conversations.

 Like what you see?